isaiahsherfick/P532SaveableUndoableBreakout/README.md

-# P532 Assignment 2 Overview
+# P532 Assignment 3 Overview
-## By: Ethan Behar, Aditi Pednekar, Snehal Patare, Abhishek Tiwari
+## By: Abhishek, Isaiah and Snehal

-Assignment 2 consists of building the same Breakout game as in Assignment 1.
-Additionally, we have to implement new features: Pause/Start/Restart/Undo/Replay buttons.
-The undo and replay functionality can be accomplished by capturing the object's actions within a command.
-Thus, we need to implement this functionality using the Command Pattern.
+Assignment 3 consists of building the same Breakout game as in Assignment 2.
+Additionally, we have to implement new features: Change Layout/Pause/Undo/Replay/Save/Load buttons.

 # Instructions To Run
 Built using the Eclipse IDE version 2021-16.
 Written in Java8 and JavaFX.